 We’ve got it good here in the UK, don’t we?
 Free health care, great pubs, and even a football team that hasn’t disappointed us this year.
 As a vaper, we have it even better.
 The UK is probably the best place to be in the world right now for someone who vapes.
 Where else are we seeing vaping taken so seriously that it is in the national tobacco control plan?
 There is no denying that the UK vaping policy is pushing all the boundaries that are in place in other countries.

-Whether you are on holiday or currently living away from home, it can be tough to vape abroad when you don’t know what the laws or public sentiment is.
+Whether you are on holiday or currently living away from home, it can be tough to vape abroad when you don’t know what the laws or public sentiment are.
 While you should take your vape with you just about everywhere you go (there are some exceptions as you’ll see below), it’s good to know where to be extra cautious.
 At the very least, you should know what you’re up against.
 So we’ve compiled perhaps our most negative topic ever, and without further ado, here are the five absolute worst countries to vape in.

 - Thailand.
 It should be no surprise that Thailand tops this list.
 Although the country is pretty much a paradise, and a hotspot for Brits to go on holiday, they are not kind to vaping.
 Technically vaping is strictly forbidden in the country.
 Enforcement is hit and miss, and we’ve heard plenty of police simply asking for cash to look the other way.
 Yet, we’ve also heard horror stories of vapers getting tossed in jail.
 You’ll want to be incredibly careful if you decide to vape in Thailand.